Jaouan/Article-Details-Transition-Example/README.md

 References
 ========
- - "Pop from top" transition by [Ivan Bjelajac's transition](http://www.materialup.com/posts/article-details-transition).
+ - "Pop from top" transition is inspired (more or less) by [Ivan Bjelajac's transition](http://www.materialup.com/posts/article-details-transition).
  - The project uses [ButterKnife](http://jakewharton.github.io/butterknife/).

 License